scipy-conference/scipy_proceedings/papers/david_pugh/paper.rst

 * `Chapter 13`_: Case study on data structure selection;
 * `Chapter 14`_: Files.

 The morning session of day four is probably the most demanding.
 Indeed many students take two full session to work through this material.
-Chapters 11 and 12 cover two more commonly encoutered and important Python data types: dictionaries and tuples. `Chapter 13`_ is an important case study that demonstrates the importance of thinking about data structures when writing library code.
+Chapters 11 and 12 cover two more commonly encountered and important Python data types: dictionaries and tuples. `Chapter 13`_ is an important case study that demonstrates the importance of thinking about data structures when writing library code.

-The final morning session is designe to cover the remaining five chapters of `Think Python`_ on object-oriented programming (OOP):
+The final morning session is designed to cover the remaining five chapters of `Think Python`_ on object-oriented programming (OOP):

 * `Chapter 15`_: Classes and Objects;
 * `Chapter 16`_: Classes and Functions;